DougRosenbergDev/ATA-Front/README.md

-# dougBranch7 has a workable MVP
+# dougBranch9 has a workable MVP: view, view by id, create, delete, decent css, but no edit or bookings

 # ATAFront